-If you are a domestic student completing your Diploma course or UTS Foundation Studies program in Semester 2 you need to lodge an application through the Universities Admissions Centre (UAC), by the specified closing date for admission to be accepted into UTS for Autumn Semester.
+If you are a domestic student completing your Diploma course or UTS Foundation Studies program you need to lodge an application through the Universities Admissions Centre (UAC), by the specified closing date for admission to be accepted into UTS for Autumn Semester.

-Domestic students who finish their Diploma course or UTS Foundation Studies program in Semesters 1 or 3 apply by Direct Application to UTS for admission.
-You should also apply though UAC for admission to other universities for the autumn semester (in March) in case you do not get a UTS place.
+You should also apply though UAC for admission to other universities for the Autumn semester (in March) in case you do not get a UTS place.
 You need to find out if any additional requirements are needed for an application to your chosen course at UTS.
 These are stated in the UAC Handbook.
 The UAC Handbook is available online at www.uac.edu.au.
-The UAC Handbook is available from any newsagent.
+The UAC Handbook is also available from any newsagent.